privacybydesign/irma-frontend-packages/plugins/irma-client/README.md

 }
 ```

-If you don't need your Javascript to fetch the session result, you can set
+If you don't need your Javascript to fetch the session pointer, you can set
-`result` to `false`.
-The Promise will then just resolve when the session is done.
+`start` to `false`.
+This is for example useful when you obtained the
+session pointer in another way.
+Please check the [mapping options](#option-mapping)
+how to insert your custom `sessionPtr` into `irma-client`.

+Be aware that when you set `start` to false, a user can only handle a session
+once.
+When the user cancels a session or runs into some error, no restart
+can be done by the user. **As a developer you are responsible yourself to take
+into account alternative flows for these cases.
+We therefore do not recommend
+disabling `start`.**

+**It is also recommended to not start sessions or fetch results on the IRMA server
+from a web browser directly**.
+Instead, you mostly have a service in between that starts
+the session and checks the result for you.
+So in the browser the `url` property of
+`session` should point to a server that you control, which isn't your IRMA server.

+##### Option `mapping`
-With the `mapping` properties you can specify
+With the `mapping` properties you can specify how the
-how respectively the session pointer and the session token can be derived
+session pointer, and possibly other values (like the session token),
-from the start session response.
-The response received using the options of
+can be derived from the start session response.
+The response received using
-`start` is first parsed `parseResponse`.
-The mapping function then specify
+the options from [`start`](#option-start) is first parsed by its `parseResponse`.
+The mapping
-how to map the `start` response on the particular variable.
+functions then specify how to map the parsed response on particular
+variables.
+The result from the `sessionPtr` mapping should be a valid IRMA
+`sessionPtr`.
+All other mappings are free to choose.
+The resulting variables
+can be accessed as second parameter in the `url` option of the [`result` property struct](#option-result).
+There it can be used to compose the result endpoint.
+The result of each
+`mapping` function is available there, named after its map key.

-In case you obtain a session pointer and/or a session token in a
+In case you obtain a session pointer (and possibly the other values) in
-custom way, you can skip fetching a session by setting `start: false`.
-You can then override the mapping functions to manually
+another way than via `start`, you can override the mapping functions to manually
 specify your session pointer and/or session token.
 For example, when you somewhere collected
 a session pointer in a variable, say `customQr`,